Rossman360/journal/journal.md

 sat on the floor and played those.
 I walked home at 3:35 and arrived at the same time as Fursty.
-We loaded up my drums and drove to Downtown Mars Hill where we played a three-hour gig with beers from the cool little theater before the set and on our break.
+We loaded up my drums and drove to Downtown Mars Hill where we played a three-hour gig with Jackson and had beers from the cool little theater before the set and on our break.

 We drove back to the west side after that and each had a porter and a burger at the Malvern, which was very nostalgic.
 He drove